cranchange/cran_change.org/letter.md

 Aside from the nature of these actions, the tone taken by CRAN administrators in their communications with contributors is at times abrupt and unsympathetic.
 This routinely takes new contributors by surprise since it is out of step with the norms of the larger R community.

-Contributors are a precious resource and discouraging them threatens CRAN's 'comprehensive' aspect.
+Contributors are a precious resource and discouraging them threatens CRAN's 'comprehensive** aspect.

-The fact that there is currently no avenue by which we, R community members, can engage CRAN administrators on this topic points to an operating model that our community may have outgrown.
+The fact that there is currently no avenue by which we, R community members, can engage CRAN administrators on these topics points to an operating model that our community may have outgrown.
 There are aspects of the way CRAN works that we feel are unnecessarily opaque, and incompatible with the open nature of the R community and its other governing bodies.

 We therefore propose the following reforms to CRAN to ensure a robust, comprehensive, and diverse R package ecosystem: